ViktorHaag/old-huron-archive/content/posts/barbican-subsector.rst

 or Hounslow.
-Morden is a mostly livable, low-population, but moderate tech-level world that's a jump-2 from the rest of civilization, so explaining why they've been cut off and getting them back in contact, could provide for a set of focused adventures that might be rather un-Traveller like, but nevertheless interesting.
+Morden is a mostly livable, low-population, but moderate tech-level world that's a jump-2 from the rest of civilization, so explaining why they've been cut off and getting them back in contact, could provide for a set of focused adventures that might be rather un-*Traveller* like, but nevertheless interesting.

 We'll see what the players want to do.